diginsight/telemetry/HOWTO - Avoid performance imacts using diginsight telemetry.md

 }
 ```
 __If rendering for the line is enabled__ the logstring is created with a single `string.format` statement, with minimal possible string management, according to the configuration for the log listener.<br>
-Also, only the TraceEntry properties that are needed to compose the log string are used.<br>
-Properties that are not configured to be included into the output log are not used at all.
+Also, only the TraceEntry properties that are needed to compose the log string are used Properties that are not configured to be included into the output log are not used at all.<br>

-__If rendering for the line is not enabled__ only the TraceEntry allocation is executed and no string composition or any write operation is processed.
+__If rendering for the line is not enabled__ only the TraceEntry allocation is executed and no string composition or any write operation is processed.<br>

 ## Strategy n°3: diginsight supports `string interpolation handlers` and `delegate overloads`
 Diginsight supports string interpolation by means of `string interpolation handlers`.<br>